ConductVision Software – Fear Conditioning

 3.3.1 Tracking Parameters

-- Trial Durs(s) - represents the total video tracking duration in seconds
+- Trial Durs(s) - Total video tracking duration in seconds

-- Stimulus Start(s) - represents the stimulus start time with a delay from the video tracking start
+- Stimulus Start(s) - Stimulus start time with a delay from the video tracking start

-- Cage Active – indicates if this cage is active in the tracking when there are multiple cages.
-If unchecked, the cage will not participate in the tracking
+- Cage Active - Indicates if this cage is active in the tracking when there are multiple cages.
+If unchecked, the cage will not participate in tracking

-- Head Device – indicate if the animal has an optogenetic device mounted on the head with wires.
-If there is no head device, a motion pixel change algorithm is used; otherwise, we use AI-based pose estimate model to detect the animal motion that filters out the wire movements
+- Head Device - Indicates if the animal has an optogenetic device mounted on the head with wires.
+If there is no head device, a motion pixel change algorithm is used; otherwise, an AI-based pose estimation model is used to detect animal motion that filters out wire movements

-- Source – indicate the video source is from a video file or real-time camera tracking
+- Source - Indicates if the video source is from a video file or real-time camera tracking

-- Video Source: Video file - to track a video file, the user needs to load a video file
+- Video File - To track a video file, the user needs to load a video file

 3.3.2 Freeze Score and Stimulus Visualization

-Freeze Score (green line in the chart) - cumulative freeze frames / total frames
+- Freeze Score (green line) - Cumulative freeze frames / total frames

-Stimulus (blue and red line in the chart) - when the stimuli occur
+- Stimulus (blue and red line) - When the stimuli occur

-Marker (purple line in the chart) – moves every second along with stimuli
+- Marker (purple line) - Moves every second along with stimuli

 3.3.3 Freezing Episode